 With much trepidation and bravery Jess waved me goodbye and started her first extended spell away from home!

 Update: She’s now in Ebandla Trails Camp in Amakhosi Reserve up near Nongoma.
-She’s out of comms but today they were up on a hill and she borrowed her friend Blessing’s phone and let me now she’s well: Hey Dad, We walked right near an ele herd, and a lioness with a cub, and we’re staying here till Sunday 28th May, and will I visit when they get back to Ehlathini that day? – “Sure thing my love!”
+She’s out of comms but today they were up on a hill and she borrowed her friend Blessing’s phone and let me now she’s well: Hey Dad, I met Lydia she’s great.
+She’s a bit older than me and kind.
+We walked right near an ele herd, and a lioness with a cub, and we’re staying here till Sunday 28th May, and will you visit when we get back to Ehlathini that day? – “Sure thing my love!”

 At night they took turns standing guard while their colleagues slept.